 Certification: The competition course has been certified in accordance with 104.2.2C(4).
 The copy of such certification is on file with USA Swimming.

 Sanction: This meet has been sanctioned by South Texas Swimming and current USA Swimming rules and any relevant sections of the South Texas Policies & Procedures Manual will apply.
 All swimmers must be registered as athletes for 2016 with USA Swimming by the meet start date.
-Athletes who register with USA Swimming after the meet entry deadline may deck enter the meet only if they can present their 201# USA Swimming registration card (or a coach may present the club’s official, watermarked roster from the USA Swimming club portal).
+Athletes who register with USA Swimming after the meet entry deadline may deck enter the meet only if they can present their 2016USA Swimming registration card (or a coach may present the club’s official, watermarked roster from the USA Swimming club portal).
 South Texas Swimming does not allow on-deck USA Swimming registrations.
 Conduct of the sanctioned event shall conform in every respect to all technical and administrative rules of USA Swimming.

 Liability: In granting this sanction it is understood and agreed that USA Swimming, Inc., South Texas Swimming, Inc. (STSI), the San Antonio Wave, Palo Alto College, and all meet officials shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.
 Damage to the facility, when proved, will cause the offending swimmer, if unattached, or the offending swimmer's club, if attached, to be held accountable for repairs.